etagrfid/ETAGRFIDARDUINO/README.md

 ## ETAGRFIDARDUINO
 ### Arduino software to log RFID tag scans
 #### How to install:
+- If you downloaded a zipped version of this repositoru, you will probably need to rename the folder to match the name of the .ino file (minus the ".ino").
+So the folder should be renamed to "ETAG_4095"
-- Currently this repository requires you to manually move the library into your 'libraries' folder in arduino.
+- The library files (e.g. "SparkFun_RV1805.cpp" and "SparkFun_RV1805.h") need to be in the same folder as the .ino file or they can be manually moved into your 'libraries' folder in arduino (Ususally somethign like ...Documents/Arduino/Libraries.
 - in future versions the library will be availible through the library manager in Arduino
 #### Examples:
 - Combined: